yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Whiteboard design session/WDS trainer guide - Continuous delivery in VSTS and Azure.md

     -   Have the customer team provide one objection for the presenting team to respond to

-    -   The presentation and objections should be no longer than 15-minutes
+    -   The presentation, objections, and feedback should take no longer than 15 minutes

     -   If needed, the trainer may also provide feedback

 ## Wrap-up